Are you looking for a heater to heat your home during winter?

 - It has no built-in thermostat

 It is formulated with heating transfer liquid for effective heating temperature.
-It is easy to install either on the floor or tiles.
-It has a thermal cutoff feature that shutoff the functioning of the heater in case of overheating.
+This wall-mounted electric heater with a thermostat is easy to install either on the floor or tiles.
+It has a thermal cutoff feature that shuts off the functioning of the heater in case of overheating.

-- Thermal cutoff feature – Overheating is well prevented with the thermal cutoff feature that ensures the heater cuts off when the unit is overheated.
+- Thermal cutoff feature – Overheating is well prevented with the thermal cutoff feature that ensures this portable electric heater with a thermostat cuts off when the unit is overheated.
 This is a great safety feature.

-- Unique heat transfer technology – The heating element is uniquely designed to transfer heat through the liquid heat transfer technology.
+- Unique heat transfer technology – This baseboard heater covers home depot elements is uniquely designed to transfer heat through liquid heat transfer technology.

 - Contemporary styling – Its clean and contemporary off-white design makes it attractive to complement your home décor

-- Suitable for different floor types – The unit is UL approved for installation on the floor or tiles.
+- Suitable for different floor types – This unit of baseboard heater thermostat home depot is UL approved for installation on the floor or tiles.

 - Virtually noiseless – The heater is virtually noiseless meaning the noise is not disruptive.